 Stack Passing Drills in Jiu-Jitsu

 The stack pass drills are a series of exercises designed to help you learn the foundations of the stack guard passing maneuver.
-In addition, these moves are intended to assist you in honing your abilities so that you can successfully execute a stacking guard pass in the future.
+In addition, these moves are intended to assist you in honing your abilities to execute a stacking guard pass in the future successfully.

 Professor Andre Galvao, a 4th-degree black belt, displays some excellent pass stack guard drills in the following video tutorial, which includes an extensive explanation.